-3) Shared Parking Arrangements
+4) Shared Parking Arrangements

-Subject to the completion of a comprehensive parking system plan, shared parking agreements may be developed if two or more land uses or businesses have distinctly different hours of operation or hours that do not substantially coincide or overlay with each other (e.g. theater vs. office), including mixed-use developments where residential and commercial/office parking demand often occurs at different times of the day.
+Shared parking agreements may be developed if two or more land uses or businesses have distinctly different hours of operation or hours that do not substantially coincide or overlay with each other (e.g. theater vs. office), including mixed-use developments where residential and commercial/ office parking demand often occurs at different times of the day.

-When the above criteria are met, such uses may develop shared parking agreements to satisfy the parking requirements of this Specific Plan, subject to administrative approval and in accordance with the following:
+When the above criteria are met, such uses may develop shared parking agreements to satisfy the parking requirements of this Specific Plan, subject to administrative Design Review approval and in accordance with the following:

-a) Only 50% of the require parking may qualify for the shared arrangement.
+- a) Only 50% of the required parking may qualify for the shared arrangement. - b) A minimum of 50% of the required parking must be met on-site notwithstanding the parking reduction provisions of this Specific Plan.
+Required parking must be calculated based on the land use that demands the largest amount of parking.

-- b) A minimum of 50% of the required parking must be met on-site notwithstanding the parking reduction provisions of this Specific Plan.
-Required parking must be calculated based on the land use that demands the largest amount of parking. - c) The shared parking facility must be within a 700-foot radius of the subject use.
-If shared parking spaces are located on a different lot, approved off-site parking spaces shall be obtained by a covenant, lease, bond, or other agreement, acceptable to the City Attorney, between the owners, and if applicable, the lessees of the off-site parking spaces and the owners, and if applicable, the lessees of the subject site.

-In no case shall the parking requirements be reduced where, based on substantial evidence, there is or would be insufficient off-street parking to meet the needs of the neighborhood or commercial area.
+- c) The shared parking spaces must be within a 700-foot walking distance from the entrance(s) to the use(s) that are subject to shared parking agreement. - d) If shared parking spaces are located on different lots, approved off-site parking spaces shall be obtained by a covenant, lease, bond, or other agreement, acceptable to the City Attorney, between the owners, and if applicable, the lessees of the off-site parking spaces and the owners, and if applicable, the lessees of the subject site. - e) In no case shall the parking requirements be reduced where, based on substantial evidence, there is or would be insufficient off-street parking to meet the needs of the neighborhood or commercial area.